 Think about the journey you want potential customers to take on your site.
 After landing on a particular page, what action do you want them to take that will (hopefully) lead to a sale?
 If your content is structured like this, you’ll keep losing out on potential sales:

-- You spread content across different pages when it should appear on the same page.
+- Spreading content across different pages when it should appear on the same page.

-- You forget to include content that explains the purpose of the page.
+- Forgetting to include content that explains the purpose of the page.

 - You don’t add a Call to Action (CTA) so the customer knows what to do next.